zzdtravel

 Philadelphia Museum of Art

-Philadelphia Museum of Art-November 2024
+Philadelphia Museum of Art-December 2024

 The premier cultural institution in Philadelphia, this epic art museum would stand out even without Rocky's famous antics on the east steps.
 Every visitor is entitled to one two-gloves-raised salute to the city at the top of the stairway before leaving the movies behind and concentrating instead on the great works of art from Europe, Asia and the Americas displayed in the galleries inside.